rimutaka/posts/on-middle-managers/readme.md

 ## What I learned

-> Ask plenty of questions to reveal the true colours of the management and the company culture before you commit to joining them.
+> **Ask plenty of questions to reveal the true colours of the management and the company culture before you commit to joining them.**

+---

 [![What it probably looked like](https://img.youtube.com/vi/L8fWp-i-BGA/0.jpg)](https://www.youtube.com/watch?v=L8fWp-i-BGA)